 To assess whether the investment dynamics and portfolio diversification benefits for infrastructure have been enhanced in recent years, the two sub-periods of Q3:1995-Q4:2000 and Q1:2001-Q2:2006 were assessed.
 Table 6 shows the risk-adjusted performance over these two sub-periods.
-Each of infrastructure sectors except airports showed declining risk-adjusted performance in the Q1:2001-Q2:2006 sub-period, where both average annual returns and volatility decreased.
-A key factor in this declining risk for the infrastructure sectors in this second sub-period has been the maturing of the infrastructure sector as an asset class; this is in contrast to the already mature stature of the other assets considered (eg: direct property, LPTs).
+Each of infrastructure sectors except airports showed declining risk-adjusted performance in the Q1:2001-Q2:2006 sub-period, where both average annual returns and volatility were decreased.
 The declined risk-adjusted performance in the second sub-period was characterised by much weaker returns from the infrastructure sectors than seen in the first sub-period of Q3:1995-Q4:2000.
-This was against most other asset classes, which saw improved annual average returns in the second sub-period of Q1:2001-Q2:2006, while these other asset classes showed similar volatility over the two sub-periods.
+This was against most other asset classes, which saw improved annual average returns in the second sub-period of Q1:2001-Q2:2006, while these asset classes showed similar volatility over the two sub-periods.
 Contrary to other infrastructure sectors, airports had increased average annual returns by double over these two sub-periods, as well as having higher volatility in the second time period of Q1:2001-Q2:2006.
-This higher volatility for airports is likely to be attributable to a range of factors including global terrorism, oil price movements, increased airport landing charges and general concerns regarding international tourism